 Keep in mind that you may not receive them until the next day, but if you’re not in any hurry it’s a great alternative to carrying them around.

-Ok, so did I miss anything?
+Ok, so did I miss any good first Disney World visit tips?
 Please let me know in the comment section!